All achievers

 Museo Soumaya, Mexico City.
 The museum occupies two buildings in Mexico City.
 As part of the Fundación Carlos Slim, it was established in 1994 with the aim of collecting, researching, conserving and exhibiting the artistic heritage of Mexico and Europe.
 The museum’s striking Plaza Carso building was designed by Mexican architect Fernando Romero, in consultation with Ove Arup and Frank Gehry, and opened in 2011. (© Fernando Romero)

 In the first month of 2017, Carlos Slim announced plans to launch a new television network in the U.S, to be called Nuestra Vision (“Our Vision”), presenting “100 percent Mexican content,” including news, movies and sports.
 The new network competes with Univision and Mexico’s Televisa for a potential audience of 11.7 million Mexican immigrants, or the estimated 35 million persons of Mexican origin or ancestry living in the United States.
-In March 2023, Carlos Slim Helú and family were featured on Forbes‘ “World’s Billionaires” list with an estimated net worth of $93 billion.
+In May 2024, at 84 years old, Carlos Slim ranked 13th on Bloomberg’s wealth index with a fortune of $106 billion.
+The richest person in Latin America added about $28 billion to his net worth in 2023, benefiting from a surge in the Mexican peso that boosted the stock of companies in his diverse business empire, which spans construction, restaurants, and retail shops.

 Inducted Badge